google/applied-machine-learning-intensive/v2/04_classification/05_introduction_to_image_classification/slides.md

 # Introduction to Image Classification

 <!--
-We have performed binary and multiclass classificaiton on datasets containing string and numeric values.
-In this unit we'll perform classification on images.
+We have performed binary and multiclass classification on datasets containing string and numeric values.
+In this unit, we'll perform classification on images.
 -->

 ---